 Are you tired of looking at that plain builder-grade bathroom mirror?
-These frameless mirrors are seen in many houses, condos, and apartments because they are a fairly inexpensive and easy installation option for the builder.
-Large bathroom framed mirrors can be pricey however in this post, how to build a DIY bathroom mirror frame (step-by-step instructions) we take you through upgrading your frameless mirror for a fraction of the cost of a brand new one.
+These frameless mirrors are seen in many houses, condos, and apartments because they are a fairly inexpensive and an easy installation option for the builder.
+Large bathroom framed mirrors can be pricey however in this post, DIY Bathroom Mirror Frame: Achieve Style on a Budget we take you through upgrading your frameless mirror for a fraction of the cost of a brand new one.

 I mentioned that “we” will share how to upgrade your mirror because I decided to enlist Ray, my husband for this project.
 I needed his math mind and construction skills to pull this one off.
 Also, this mirror upgrade was done for my Mom at her condo.
 She was tired of looking at the plain large mirror in her master bathroom and felt a new look was in order!

 This project requires the use of power tools and familiarity with their operation.
 It also involves precise measurements.
 If you’re not confident with these aspects, consider seeking assistance from someone experienced.
 On a scale of 1-10, with 1 being the easiest and 10 the most challenging, this project falls at around 6 in terms of difficulty.

 In regards to time investment, creating and installing this DIY mirror frame consumed roughly 3 hours of active work.
 Please note that this timeframe excludes the time spent shopping for supplies and waiting for paint to dry.